aws-samples/realtime-toxicity-detection/lambda/README.md

 - Select `Next: Tags` to go to the optional Tags configuration page
 - Press `Next: Review` to get to the final step
     - Enter `LambdaInvokeSageMakerToxicityEndpoint` as the policy name
-    - Enter a description if you like
+    - Enter `Permission for a Lambda Function to invoke our SageMaker Toxicity endpoint` for the description
     - Select `Create policy`